fotor-2025042422352

 "I understand your position, and I guarantee that in the future, your opinions will be more requested and listened to".

-"The spy story was very serious, let's end the season quickly and then we could try to start again from scratch".
+"The spy story was very serious, let's end the season quickly and then we could try to start from scratch".

 But Ron Dennis, the McLaren boss, says: